Debt Consolidation Refinance Calculator

 Consolidating Debt Can Help You Qualify for a Refinance

 A debt consolidation refinance usually results in lower total monthly debt payments which improves your debt-to-income ratio when you apply for a mortgage.
 Your debt-to-income ratio represents the ratio of your total monthly debt payments, including your mortgage payment as well credit card, auto and student loan payments, to your monthly gross income.
-Lenders usually apply a maximum borrower debt-to-income of 43% to 45% to determine what size mortgage you can afford.
+Lenders usually apply a maximum borrower debt-to-income of 43% to 50% to determine what size mortgage you can afford.
 With a debt-to-income ratio, the less money you spend on non-housing related debt expenses, the more money you can spend on your monthly mortgage payment and the higher the mortgage you qualify for.
 So a debt consolidation refinance can have the double benefit of lowering your monthly debt expenses and improving your ability to qualify for a refinance.
+Use our Debt Consolidation Refinance Calculator to understand if lowering or eliminating your debt payments improves your ability to qualify for a new mortgage with a lower interest rate.

 More FREEandCLEAR Mortgage Resources